Contents

 Design Accent.

-Skylights can affect a house’s interior decoration like no other element, including an unforeseen punch in stairways or office or by providing a centerpiece in living spaces and kitchen areas.
+Skylights can impact a house’s interior design like no other aspect, adding an unanticipated punch in stairs or home offices or by providing a centerpiece in living spaces and kitchen areas.

 Constant Light vs. Windows’ Light.